Floorp-Projects/Floorp/mobile/android/docs/activitystreamtelemetry.rst

 - "suggested": a suggested top site, one of the default ones displayed when there's not enough browsing history available
 - "top": a frecency-based top site, based on browsing history.
 Neither "pinned" nor "suggested".

+**Important note on the suggested source_subtype:** "suggested" will only be returned the first time a user clicks on a particular suggested site: for all subsequent clicks on this same site, "top" will be returned (assuming the site is never pinned).
+The reason is that once a suggested site has been visited once, it becomes part of a user's history and is no longer suggested.

 Top Stories (Pocket) interactions
 ---------------------------------